acl-org/emnlp-2022/_pages/venue.md

 There are also a number of cafes (Costa, Starbucks) and two supermarkets (Zoom and Lulu Express) within 5 minute walking from ADNEC.

-### Currency & Living Cost
-Add: Use a search engine to find a currency convertor for the current exchange rate.

 ## Childcare
 Please check with the specific hotel where you plan to stay for childcare support.